pratik2374/Automated-Car-parking-system/readme.md

 | `/`             | GET    | Renders the homepage                                            |
 | `/process_images` | GET    | Detects vehicles, extracts license plates, and retrieves parking slot info |

-## **How It Works**
-1. The system loads and processes images using YOLO.
-2. If a vehicle is detected, the license plate is extracted via OCR.
-3. The detection data is sent to ESP32 via Thingspeak.
-4. The ESP32 retrieves the available parking slots by ultrasonic sensors
-5. If parking slot is available then display the slot number on screen and sent data to ThingSpeak.
-6. The data is displayed in the Flask web interface.

 ## **Workflow**
 1. Load 5 images (in `.jpg`, `.jpeg`, or `.png` format).
 2. YOLO model detects vehicles (Car, Van, Truck, Bus, Motorcycle, Bicycle).